dominickjay/dominickjay.com/writing/get-lastfm-in-eleventy-edge.md

 ## Get lastfm api key

 First off, set up an API key for Last.fm.
 You'll need to apply for one at [https://www.last.fm/api/account/create](https://www.last.fm/api/account/create), but it's not an arduous process, nor does it take long to be approved for one.

 ### Explain endpoint that is used

+For the API endpoint that we're going to use, we're going to retrieve the data from `getRecentTracks`, which is part of the group of user [data](https://www.last.fm/api/show/user.getRecentTracks).

-## Get bare-bones eleventy project
+## Get Eleventy, eleventy-edge and the Netlify CLI

-## How to install netlify cli
-`npm install netlify-cli -g`

-## How to install eleventy-edge plugjn
-eleventy-edge plugin is bundled up with Eleventy, but you need *at least* `v2.0.0-beta.1`
+Next, let's set up a bare-bones eleventy project, creating a blank directory and then using `npm init -y` to initialise the directory with a `package.json` file.
+After that we can use `npm install --save-dev @11ty/eleventy` to install eleventy, and then `npx @11ty/eleventy` to run it. `npm install netlify-cli -g` Luckily, the eleventy-edge plugin is already included in our project (thanks, Zach) - at least, if you've installed a version of Eleventy with at *at least* `v2.0.0-beta.1`

 ## Setup plugin